edake1/ECE-4160-Dake.github.io/docs/lab10.md

 ```

 #### Prediction_Step()
 For the prediction step, we are essentially computing the predicted probability distribution over possible robot poses in the grid map using the odometry model.
-At this step, we iterate over all possible poses in the grid map and calculate the likelihood of transitioning from the previous pose to each possible current pose using the odometry motion model (<em>odom_motion_model() is used here).
+At this step, we iterate over all possible poses in the grid map and calculate the likelihood of transitioning from the previous pose to each possible current pose using the odometry motion model (<em>odom_motion_model()</em> is used here).
 Then, the belief state is updated by integrating these transition probabilities with the prior beliefs for each pose.

 See below for implementation of the <em>prediction_step()</em> function.